sergio11/defiplex_blockchain/README.md

 #### Hardhat 🎩

-Hardhat is a popular development environment tailored for Ethereum smart contract development.
+Hardhat is a popular development environment tailored for Polygon smart contract development.
 It offers built-in support for tasks such as compiling, testing, debugging, and deploying smart contracts, streamlining the development lifecycle and ensuring the reliability of deployed contracts.

 The technology stack behind DeFiPlex underscores its commitment to delivering a secure, scalable, and efficient decentralized finance platform.
 By leveraging Polygon's blockchain, Solidity smart contracts, OpenZeppelin's library, and the Hardhat development environment, DeFiPlex ensures robustness, security, and interoperability while offering a seamless user experience for staking, lending, borrowing, and governance activities.